Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

 There are many reasons why people may try this type of fasting, such as for religious or spiritual reasons.
 Other reasons include detoxing, losing weight, or preparing for a medical procedure.

+Beyond asking, “what is water fasting?”, it’s important to know what type of benefits it has to offer.
 The main reason that people try this type of fasting is to improve health and wellness.

 Water fasting can lead to several potential health benefits, both short-term and long-term:

 - And more

 We go over the benefits of water fasting below.
 One thing to note is that studies on what water fasting is are scarce.
 Most of the research has been in animal studies.
 Also, fasting improperly can have health risks, so they aren't suitable for everyone.

 What is water fasting, and will it help you lose weight?

 The short answer is yes: Water fasts will help you lose weight.